UmerBaig123/TICTACTOE/Readme.md

 Pull requests are welcome.
 Feel free to use this as your own code

 Please make sure to update tests as appropriate.

+If you were able to beat the computer please let me know how you did it.
+I would love to know.